pmarcowski/effort-choice-models/README.md

 - $\delta_{1}$ and $\delta_{2}$ control the slope of the value function
 - $\gamma_{1}$ and $\gamma_{2}$ individually scale the subsystems
 - $\omega$ determines the weight assigned to each subsystem (0 < $\omega$ < 1)

-Refer to individual script files for more details on specific parameters and how to modify them.

 ## License